s-brajendra/s-brajendra/README.md

 3. Web Development
 4. Game Development

--I have created a working website using CSS,HTML,JAVASCRIPT for my previous school NCC group -I have created a working quiz android app using android studio
+- I have created a working website using CSS,HTML,JAVASCRIPT for my previous school NCC group
+- I have created a working quiz android app using android studio